School Curriculum

 • prepares students for their next steps in education, employment or training

-The school operates a 50-period fortnight with 5 one-hour lessons per day, with an occasional period 6 for the 6th form.
+The school operates a 50-period fortnight comprising 5 one-hour lessons per day, with

-We have a traditional three-year Key Stage 3 because we believe this offers the breadth of knowledge and cultural understanding that students need to equip them with the building blocks to move on successfully to Key Stage 4.
+We have a traditional three-year Key Stage 3 because we believe this offers the breadth of knowledge, skills, and cultural understanding that students need to provide a strong foundation for future learning.

 English